dev-academy-programme/student-prep/README.md

 It's crutial that you are able to hit the ground running on day one of Foundations, so make sure you work your way through this prep material before then!

+Also, to help our admissions process run smoothly, please ensure that:

+- You have signed the Student Acknowledgement form, page 1 and 2.
+- And; if applicable, you have received a loan approval confirmation from Studylink.

 ## Sign-up (Estimated Time: 1-2 Hours)
 1. [Check requirements](/requirements.md)
 2. [Sign up for accounts](/accounts.md)